mathLab/PINA/docs/source/_rst/tutorials/tutorial9/tutorial.rst

     from pina.problem import SpatialProblem
     from pina.operators import laplacian
     from pina.model import FeedForward
-    from pina.model.layers import PBCEmbedding  # The PBC module from pina.solvers import PINN
+    from pina.model.layers import PeriodicBoundaryEmbedding  # The PBC module from pina.solvers import PINN
     from pina.trainer import Trainer
     from pina.geometry import CartesianDomain